 I Know What You Did Before You Lost Your Memory

-So take the basic "I Know What You Did Last Summer" set up with here being a college hazing stunt gone wrong with a pledge dying.
-And as such 5 years on we have a reunion at Everton College and are group of sorority sisters having to deal with someone trying to scare them and get their own back for the death.
-And this side is shall we say more thriller than horror as we have cryptic poison pen letters being left for the girls as well as some threats on their lives.
+So take the basic "I Know What You Did Last Summer" set up with here it being a college hazing stunt gone wrong with a pledge dying.
+And as such 5 years on we have a reunion at Everton College and are group of sorority sisters having to deal with someone trying to not only scare them but get revenge for the death.
+And this side of "The Hazing Secret" is, shall we say, more thriller than horror as we have cryptic poison pen letters being left for the girls as well as some threats on their lives.

-But then we have an extra side to "The Hazing Secret" as we have Megan dealing with daily amnesia since the accident which we learn early on happened shortly after the death as it is supposed that she tried to commit suicide by jumping off the roof of the college.
+But then we have an extra side to "The Hazing Secret" as we have Megan dealing with daily amnesia, which we learn early on happened shortly after Melissa's death, as it is believed that she tried to commit suicide by jumping off the roof of the college.
 But there is a nice angle to this as whilst we have the expected aspect of Megan being unsure who she can trust there is the question as to whether she is the one behind all the cryptic notes and threats as she wouldn't remember doing them anyway.

 The trouble with "The Hazing Secret" is that it is a made for TV movie and lacks the punch to make the horror of the situation and the danger really grab you.
 It also lacks characters which you remember once the movie is over which is partly down to the casting of actresses who whilst good at playing their parts fail to stand out, let down by the generic writing of the characters.

 What this all boils down to is that "The Hazing Secret" has an interesting combination of ideas with plenty of potential to be an entertaining take on a familiar prank gone wrong/revenge storyline.
 But the end result ends up just an okay made for TV movie which whilst entertaining is also forgettable.